celestiaorg/celestia-node/docs/adr/adr-004-state-interaction.md

 to do this, it would need access to the `header.Store`'s `Head()` method in order to get the latest known header of the node and check its `AppHash`.

+### Availability of `StateService` during sync
+The `Syncer` in the `header`  package provides one public method, `Finished()`, that indicates whether the syncer has finished syncing.
+Introducing the availability of `StateService` would require extending the public API for `Syncer` with an additional method, `NetworkHead()`, in order to be able to fetch *current* state from the network.
+The `Syncer` would then have to be passed to any implementation of `StateService` upon construction and relied on in order to access the network head even if the syncer is still syncing, as the network head is still verified even during sync.

 ### 1. Core Implementation of `StateAccessor`: `CoreAccess`

 `CoreAccess` will be the direct RPC connection implementation of `StateAccessor`.
 It will use the [lens implementation of ChainClient](https://github.com/strangelove-ventures/lens/blob/main/client/chain_client.go#L23)